manelpuig/rUBot_mecanum_ws/Documentation/02_rubot_mecanum_bringup.md

 >rqt image view
 >```

-### **LIDAR sensor plugin**
-This sensor is integrated as a link and fixed joint for visual purposes.
+**RPlidar sensor**

+A Lidar sensors is  device that is able to measure the obstacle distances at 360º around the robot.

+He is sending 720 laser beams (2 beams/degree) and measures the distance each laser beam finds an obstacle.
+He is able to measure from 12cm to 3m.
+The used Lidar sensor is a 360º RPLidar A1M8 (https://www.robotshop.com/es/es/rplidar-a1m8-kit-desarrollo-escaner-laser-360-grados.html)

+This lidar is simulated in URDF model as:
+- link with the visual, collision and inertial properties
+- joint of fixed type
+- Gazebo plugin as a sort of "driver" to simulate the real behaviour

  Review the joint and link definition in URDF model.
 > Note that rpLIDAR is mounted at 180º and you need to turn the link model and the joint to reflect this in the URDF model.

 ![](./Images/01_SW_Model_Control/02_lidar.png)

-A driver is needed to see the 720 laser distance points:
+The gazebo plugin we have used is:
 ```xml
   <!-- Laser Distance Sensor YDLIDAR X4 controller-->
   <gazebo reference="base_scan">